mmurygin/notes/sre/alerting.md

 1. Pages should be about a novel problem or an event that hasn't been seen before.
 1. Alerts should not flap.
 1. One event should trigger as less alerts as possible.
-    * when there are a lot of triggered alerts in case of an incident - it creates a lot of noise and complicates troubleshooting.
+    * When there are a lot of triggered alerts in case of an incident - it creates a lot of noise and complicates troubleshooting.
 1. **Test your monitoring system** - as you setup your monitoring system you could not be fired by an alert for months or years, so it's very important to be sure over time that your alerts are not broken.

 ### Minimize the amount of alerts